Akm0d/raspi/README.md

 #!/bin/sh
 python /etc/command.py

-On boot, or when this script is run with "python /etc/command.py" It will print the output of the "hostname" command to the first line of the lcd. the output of "hostname -I" will be printed to the 2nd and 3rd lines.
+When this script is run, on boot or otherwise, It will ask you to press ENTER.
+If ENTER is not pressed then the script will continue to it's exit sequence.
+If ENTER is pressed then the LCD will print the output of the "hostname" command to the first line of the lcd. the output of "hostname -I" will be printed to the 2nd and 3rd lines.
 If these are empty it's because the pi hasn't finished it's boot sequence and obtained an ip address.
 The 4th line will ask for the current user's